Verrica Pharmaceuticals Inc. (VRCA)'s Financial Results Comparing With Trillium Therapeutics Inc. (NASDAQ:TRIL) | New Business Observer

 |-79.59%

-For the past year Verrica Pharmaceuticals Inc. has 50.18% stronger performance while Trillium Therapeutics Inc. has -79.59% weaker performance.
+For the past year Verrica Pharmaceuticals Inc. had bullish trend while Trillium Therapeutics Inc. had bearish trend.

 Summary